NextronSystems/thor-manual/usage/use-cases.rst

 .. code-block:: doscon

-  C:\thor>thor64.exe --lab --virtual-map S:C -j WKS0001 -p S:\
+  C:\thor>thor64.exe --lab --path-remap S:C -j WKS0001 -p S:\

 The following example shows the same parameters for a Linux forensic workstation.
 The drive is mounted to ``/mnt/image/fs/sysvol/``.

 .. code-block:: console

-  nextron@unix:~/thor$ ./thor-linux-64 --lab --virtual-map /mnt/image/fs/sysvol/:C -j WKS0001 -p /mnt/image/fs/sysvol/
+  nextron@unix:~/thor$ ./thor-linux-64 --lab --path-remap /mnt/image/fs/sysvol/:C -j WKS0001 -p /mnt/image/fs/sysvol/

 The ``--lab`` parameter will apply several internal flags (e.g. enables intense mode to scan every file, enables multi-threading, disables resource control, removes all limitations).
-The ``--virtual-map`` parameter maps every file found in elements of that image to the original drive letter and allows the message enrichment to work correctly.
+The ``--path-remap`` parameter maps every file found in elements of that image to the original drive letter and allows the message enrichment to work correctly.
 The ``-j HOSTNAME`` parameter can be used to write every